hugobuddel/orange3/README.md

     python3 -m Orange.canvas

-Open the 'All Lazy Widgets' tutorial in 'Help' -> 'Tutorials' to see all the
+Open the 'All Lazy Widgets' tutorial in 'Help' -> 'Tutorials' to see most of the new features introduced in this fork.